paulphyo/paulphyo/README.md

-## 👋 hi, i'm paul
+## 👋 hey, i'm paul!
-🪴 full-stack developer from myanmar 🇲🇲
+🪴 i'm a full-stack software engineer from myanmar 🇲🇲
-🌿 currently pursuing a graduate diploma in systems analysis @ nus, singapore 🇸🇬
+🌿 right now i'm pursuing graduate diploma in systems analysis @ nus, singapore 🇸🇬
-🌱 graduated bsc in computing from the university of greenwich, uk 🇬🇧
+🌱 but before that, i graduated bsc in computing from the university of greenwich, uk 🇬🇧

 <!-- 🌱 check out my portfolio: // TO BE ADDED -->

 ---

-### 🍃 interests
+### 🍃 my interests
 - ui/ux design
 - machine learning & cloud
 - web & 3d development (three.js)